 It’s no secret that Brazilian Jiu Jitsu is best learned while rolling on the mats.
 The problem is, sometimes real life gets in the way and we’re forced to take time off from BJJ.
 Spending time with your family is important, and taking time off when you have an injury is good for recovery.
 It’s okay to take some time off from your BJJ training every once in a while, but don’t cut off Jiu Jitsu cold turkey.

 Whether you’re taking time off for an extended period, or if you would just like to know some things to do in-between mat time here are my tips on how to improve your Brazilian Jiu Jitsu at home.

-I know this might sound crazy to some of you, but reading a good book can really help develop a better technique and overall train of thought.
+I know this might sound crazy to some of you, but reading a good book can really help develop a better technique and overall train of thought (these are my picks for the best BJJ books).
 I wouldn’t know what I would do if I never read Jiu-Jitsu University by Saulo Ribeiro.
 There’s just so much knowledge in that book from someone who has studied BJJ their entire life.
 Another book I highly recommend is The Black Belt Blueprint by Nicolas Gregoriades.

 No, this isn’t a joke.
 Watching Youtube tutorials on how to improve your bjj isn’t a waste of time at all.
 There is actually so much free content on Youtube and other parts of the internet that can improve your jiu jitsu game.
 From specific tutorials on certain moves, to workout guides that will help you in a real life bjj situation, youtube is a great way to improve your bjj at home.